-Since the time when man first ventured out in a hollowed canoe, the sea has always been synonymous with insecurity for those who venture on to it.
+Since the time when man first ventured out in a hollowed boat, the sea has always been synonymous with insecurity for those who venture on to it.
 Being prepared will ensure your safety.

 Hercules has been performing safety training since 2005, and in that time they have trained over 2,000 groups averaging 30 people per group.
 Total hours of safety training experience is over 4,500 hours.
 Hercules Marine Safety and Rigging conduct the training on the client's ships and will travel from Maine to anywhere on the south coast of New England.

 Fishing vessel accidents occur when the physical system, the vessel, or the vessels equipment fails or is used improperly.
 A fishing vessel is complex, with many moving parts with respect to its technology and engineering.
 We train fishermen on the use of safety equipment and not to exceed its capabilities.
 It's not a one size fits all approach, no one vessel is the same, each has its own characteristics.
 We exercise a methodology in our training that ensures you and your crew will learn how to respond to a dangerous onboard situation should one arise.

 12 Strand Rope

 12-Strand, Product, Construction, Fiber (Core/Cover).
 AMSTEEL®, 12-Strand, Dyneema®.
 AMSTEEL®-BLUE, 12-Strand, Dyneema®.
 AQUALINE, 12-Strand.
 Abrasion-resistant, easy to splice, wears well, flexible and high strength is just a few of the qualities.
 LEARN MORE

 DSPA aerosol generators consist of a solid aerosol forming compound in a non-pressurized red canister which aerosolizes finely divided solid particles.
 LEARN MORE